 What derailed Nixon ultimately was his paranoia, and the event that kicked off his most destructive paranoid phase was the leaking of classified materials by Daniel Ellsberg.
 Ellsberg was the Julian Assange or Edward Snowden of his day, if you’re familiar with recent leakers of classified information.
 As an employee of the Rand Corporation and CIA, Ellsberg spent time in Vietnam in the early 1960s and started as a true believer in the cause, even distinguishing himself as unusually courageous in covert combat.
 But Ellsberg turned against the war, partly because of his wife’s influence (they dosed on LSD) and that of journalist Neil Sheehan, and he began to Xerox® classified documents at CIA headquarters.
 He sold the material to the New York Times and later the Washington Post, Boston Globe, and L.A.
-Times-Examiner, with the Times publishing it in serial form, bit-by-bit.
+Times-Examiner, with the Times and Post first publishing it in serial form, bit-by-bit.
 The Pentagon Papers revealed nothing incriminating about Nixon’s handling of Vietnam because they stemmed from the Kennedy and Johnson eras.
 The Pentagon Papers showed that the U.S. was in combat in the early 60’s before the public knew about it, that LBJ chose to escalate months before the Gulf of Tonkin while lying to the public, and, most damning, the CIA’s opinion that the U.S. wasn’t really involved in a civil war so much as it was trying to impose its will on a mostly resistant population.
 A 1965 letter from Defense Secretary Robert McNamara to LBJ indicated that the real goal wasn’t to “help friend [South Vietnam], but rather to contain China.”

 Haverford College physics professor Bill Davidon and Temple religion professor John Raines followed Ellsberg’s lead and that of dodgers who burgled draft boards to disrupt conscription.
-With the help of a locksmith, their leftist Citizens Commission to Investigate the FBI broke into a low-security Philadelphia FBI office and stole thousands of sensitive documents, including those pertaining to the aforementioned COINTELPRO.
+With the help of a locksmith, their leftist Citizens Commission to Investigate the FBI broke into a low-security Philadelphia FBI office and stole thousands of sensitive documents, including those pertaining to the forenamed COINTELPRO.
 As depicted in the documentary 1971 (2014), the papers revealed a trove of illegal surveillance and suppression methods, sullied the reputation of longtime commissioner J. Edgar Hoover, and led to a Congressional inquiry.
 After 1936, Hoover’s FBI had all but abandoned criminal activity, focusing instead on ferreting out political radicalism.
 Democratic presidential candidate George McGovern returned the documents the Commission gave him to the FBI, as did two newspapers, but the Washington Post published them.
 As we’ll see below, this wasn’t the last burglary of the decade or the last time the Post would shake up politics.
 The Republicans could pick a lock too but, unlike the professors, they got caught.

 Despite Nixon’s lack of direct involvement in either leak, the notion that classified materials could be leaked worried Nixon and Kissinger, especially considering how secretive many of their actions were.
 What about Nixon’s treason in sabotaging the 1968 (Paris) peace talks in Vietnam?
 The FBI and NSA knew about that.
 After winning the election, the administration had abused the power of the FBI and IRS to harass opponents on their Enemies List, extort donations, and infiltrate the counter-culture and civil rights movement.